Tableau Stabilization and Lattice Paths: The main result

 \end{proof}

-For example start with a family of paths in the left figure of Figure~\ref{fig:running1}.
-Using rectangular flip at the beginning portion gives us the figure in the middle, where the paths satisfy the property of Lemma~\ref{lem:startingvertices}.
-Hence we may assume the paths start at $(1,1),(1,2),(1,3)$ as in the rightmost figure of Figure~\ref{fig:running1}.
+For example, start with the family of paths in the left figure of Figure~\ref{fig:running1}.
+Using rectangular flips as in Lemma~\ref{lem:startingvertices} in an auxiliary column gives us the figure in the middle and then the figure on the right, where the paths satisfy the property of Lemma~\ref{lem:startingvertices}.
+The dashed lines are part of the auxiliary column, which play a part in the rectangular flips.
+As they do not contribute anything to the increasing subsequences, we remove them afterward.
+Hence we may assume the paths start at $(1,1),(1,2),(1,3)$ as in the rightmost figure of Figure~\ref{fig:running1}, ignoring the dashed lines.

 Next using top-down switching lemma here gives us a family where we can label the paths $P_1,P_2,P_3$ from top to bottom in a way so that path $P_i$ is weakly above path $P_{i+1}$ for each $i$ as in the leftmost figure of Figure~\ref{fig:running2}.
 Next use the left-shifting on the top path $P_1$ to get the middle figure of Figure~\ref{fig:running2}.
 Notice the resulting modification of $P_1$ gives us a path that lies weakly above the bounding path $L_1$ drawn in black dashed lines.
 Next use left-shifting on $P_2$ to get the rightmost figure, where the resulting modification of $P_2$ lies weakly above the bounding path $L_2$.
 Now do the same for $P_3$ as well to get the left figure of Figure~\ref{fig:running3}.
 Lastly use reverse rectangular flips at the end to get the desired family of Lemma~\ref{lem:horizseg}.